Ming Style Furniture

 Here are some of the more popular hardwoods that were used to make Antique Chinese furniture include:

 • Chinese Pear, Huanghuali – Chinese Pear Wood or Huanghuali also means yellow flowering pear; it is a hardwood from the rosewood family.
-The color is reddish-brown to a golden brown.
+The color is reddish-brown to golden brown.

-• Red Sandalwood, Zitan – The Red Sandalwood or Zitan is another extremely dense wood from the rosewood family of woods; the red sandalwood is so dense it will sink in water.
+• Red Sandalwood, Zitan – Red Sandalwood or Zitan is another extremely dense wood from the rosewood family of woods; the red sandalwood is so dense it will sink in water.
 The color is blackish purple to red.

 Chinese Brass hardware

-Some styles of some Chinese Brass hardware
+Some styles of Chinese Brass hardware

 9. – Ming Furniture Uses Solid Brass Style Hardware